jonassiewertsen/statamic-jobs/README.md

 This addon does provide a simple solution for small Statamic setups:
 A failing job will be saved as flat file in the `storage`.

-> **NOT PRODUCTION READY YET**
-> Be aware, that this is an early version, which shouldn't be used on any production server yet.

 ## Installation

 ### 1. Require the package